Israel agrees to vaccinate Palestinian workers, Palestinian officials say

-To date, Palestinians have gotten access to about 10,000 doses of the Russian Sputnik vaccine donated by Moscow, 2,000 of which of arrived in Gaza Thursday.
+To date, Palestinians have gotten access to about 10,000 doses of the Russian Sputnik vaccine donated by Moscow, 2,000 of which of arrived in Gaza this past week.
 Israel also sent 5,000 doses in early February to inject health workers.

-Being able to reach 100,000 workers would mark a significant boost for the Palestinian program, according to Palestinian Heath Minister Mai al-Kaila.
+Being able to reach 100,000 workers would mark a significant boost in the Palestinian program, according to Palestinian Health Minister Mai al-Kaila.

 “We welcome this,” al-Kaila said Saturday.
-“We need to vaccinate our people so we can end the pandemic everywhere.”
+“We need to vaccinate our people, so we can end the pandemic everywhere.”

 The agreement followed a rare meeting between Israeli and Palestinian officials Friday in Ramallah, the West Bank seat of the governing Palestinian Authority.
-Senior health officials from both sides, including Israel’s coronavirus “czar,” Nachman Ash, discussed efforts to control the outbreak that has killed more than 1,900 in the territories.
+Senior health officials from both sides, including Israel’s coronavirus “czar,” Nachman Ash, discussed efforts to control the outbreak that has killed more than 1,900 people in the territories.

-Israel’s Ministry of Health has not officially announced the provision of vaccines and officials did not respond to requests for comment Saturday, the Jewish sabbath.
+Israel’s Ministry of Health has not officially announced the provision of vaccine doses, and officials did not respond to requests for comment Saturday, the Jewish sabbath.
 But the ministry had indicated earlier in the week its intention to offer doses to Palestinian workers, thousands of whom cross checkpoints every day to work in construction, service and other jobs in Israel.

 In a statement, the ministry said Friday’s meeting occurred in the understanding “that Israel and the Palestinians live in one area and that an outbreak of COVID-19 among the Palestinian Authority may also affect the infection rate among Israeli residents.”